Nonparametric Causal Decomposition of Group Disparities: Estimands

 \subsection{Conditional decomposition}

-Our conditional decomposition evaluates the contributions of treatment to the outcome disparity conditional on a vector of pre-treatment covariates $\Q$.
-Thus, the conditional decomposition quantifies how the disparity would change if differences in treatment prevalence, effect, and selection were removed only between members of the advantaged and disadvantaged groups who shared the same values of $\Q$.
+Our conditional decomposition evaluates the contributions of the treatment to the outcome disparity conditional on a vector of pre-treatment covariates $\Q$.
+Thus, the conditional decomposition quantifies how the disparity would change if differences in treatment selection, prevalence, and effect were removed only between members of the advantaged and disadvantaged groups who share the same values of $\Q$.
+The conditional decomposition is useful in practice because it informs interventions that may be normatively more desirable or practically more feasible than their unconditional counterparts \citep[see][]{jackson_meaningful_2021}.\footnote{\citet{jackson_meaningful_2021} calls $\Q$ ``treatment-allowable covariates'' in the sense that the analyst allows group differences in treatment assignment that are associated with $\Q$ to remain and does not investigate their remediation.}

 In our application, $\Q$ is academic achievement in high school.
-The conditional decomposition thus informs interventions on college graduation that are conducted only within levels of prior achievement, preserving the relationship between prior achievement and educational attainment.
-Conditional decompositions are useful in practice because the corresponding conditional interventions may be normatively more desirable or practically more feasible than their unconditional counterparts \citep[see][]{jackson_meaningful_2021}.
+The conditional decomposition thus informs interventions on college graduation that are conducted only within levels of prior achievement, preserving the relationship between prior achievement and college degree attainment.